Anti-Slavery Disclosure Statement

 Modern Slavery and Human Trafficking Risks

 Avalara believes that the risks of modern slavery and human trafficking practices within its business are very low.
 Avalara’s business is not built upon the type of low skilled labor most vulnerable to such exploitation.
-As a technology company specializing in transaction tax compliance automation, Avalara’s employees comprise highly skilled software engineers, information technology professionals, product management professionals, tax experts, sales and account management personnel, and various in-house shared services groups like human resources, legal, and finance professionals.
+As a technology company specializing in transaction tax compliance automation, Avalara’s employees comprise highly skilled software engineers, information technology professionals, product management professionals, tax experts, sales and account management personnel, and various in‐house shared services professionals including human resources, legal, and finance.

 Avalara also believes that the risks of modern slavery and human trafficking violations within its supply chain are very low.
 Although our vendors operate independently and in different industries, we recognize our role in the supply chain and appreciate that their actions can impact our reputation.
 As such, we strive to select suppliers that share our values and demonstrate a commitment to the highest professional standards and ethical conduct in their business dealings.
 The nature of our business is such that our material supply chain consists primarily of software subscriptions, technology service providers, professional services, and office supply vendors.
 Our office services suppliers include, for example, delivery services, catering, cleaning services, copiers, telephones, other office equipment, office furniture and fixtures, office supplies, and related goods.
 Avalara does not contract with suppliers in industries where the risks of modern slavery and human trafficking are relatively high.
 Consequently, we consider our supply chain to be low risk with regards to such relationships and “modern slavery” and do not consider any further action to be necessary to mitigate the risk of “modern slavery” in the supply chain.